MicroStrategy/rest-api-playground/CONTRIBUTING.md

 #### Environment Variables

 Environment variables are scoped to the [environment](https://learning.postman.com/docs/sending-requests/managing-environments/) you selected.
 We provide two environments in our playground.
-One is the [demo environment](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/environment/16131298-aac3a1ea-b878-488a-bf80-f4dc5f50a831) environment and the other is a [template](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/environment/16131298-531df55b-93e4-4911-a93d-6d853455e9c5) for a new cloud environment.
+One is the [demo environment](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/environment/16131298-aac3a1ea-b878-488a-bf80-f4dc5f50a831) and the other is a [template](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/environment/16131298-531df55b-93e4-4911-a93d-6d853455e9c5) for a new cloud environment.

 In these environments, we provide some long-lived environment variables such as:
 - baseUrl